Cancies/StartBootstrap_Freelancer_Example/README.md

 # StartBootstrap_Freelancer_Example

 * This theme is a Bootstrap theme.
+* This Bootstrap theme is made using HTML and CSS.
 * A responsive design was used.
 (Compatible for desktop, tablet and mobile.)

 https://startbootstrap.com/themes/freelancer/